-Whereas a free form challenge is for beginners who are looking to learn how to sink their shots, this challenge more closely resembles the strategy of actual pool.
+Whereas a free-form challenge is for beginners who are looking to learn how to sink their shots, this challenge more closely resembles the strategy of an actual pool.
 In an actual game of pool, you will need to sink one of stripes or solids while avoiding sinking the other.
 This challenge trains you for avoiding the “other”.

 After this challenge, however, things start to get more clearly modified.